HinesDavidAlexander/VoiceAssistant/README.md

 ## Setup Instructions

-1. **Clone the repository**: `git clone [PLACEHOLDER]https://github.com/your-username/my-home-assistant.git`
+1. **Clone the repository**: `git clone https://github.com/HinesDavidAlexander/VoiceAssistant.git`
 2. **Install dependencies**: Navigate to the project directory and run `pip install -r requirements.txt` to install necessary Python libraries.
-3. **API Keys**: Obtain necessary API keys (e.g., OpenWeatherMap API) and set them in the configuration file (`.env`) at the root level.
+3. **API Keys**: Obtain necessary API keys (e.g., SpeechRecognition API) and set them in the configuration file (`.env`) at the root level.
 4. **Run the Assistant**: Execute `main.py` to start the home assistant.
 Ensure your microphone is set up correctly for voice commands.

 ## Usage

-- **Voice Commands**: Say "Turn on the lights", "What's the weather?", or "Play music" after the beep sound to interact with the assistant.
+- **Voice Commands**: Say "Run Command - [some command]" to get the assistant to pick and run the specified command.
+Current actions [subject to expansion] are: Weather, Location
 - **GUI Interface**: Access the simple dashboard by running `main.py`

 ## Contributing